 |Bordeaux||54–73 F (12–23 C)||61 F (16 C)||13|

 What to Pack

-September is generally moderate in temperature throughout France.
-But while the south can still be hot and dry at times, Paris and the north can be unpredictable (you can experience rain or a heatwave).
-So, depending on where you are traveling, include the following in your packing list:
+September temperatures are generally fairly moderate throughout France.
+But while the south can still be hot and dry at times, Paris and the north can be unpredictable.
+It isn't unusual for the capital to be plodded with heavy rain or searing under an intense heatwave in September.
+Depending on which cities and regions you plan to travel to during your stay, include the following items in your packing list:

 - Light cotton clothes for sunny days

 - Light windbreaker or cardigan for chilly evenings outdoors